codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 second invocation also `yielded something` and the result was stored in the variable `excerpt`.

 Yes, a function invocation can `yield something`.
-This idea is borrowed from mathematics.
+And this idea is borrowed from mathematics.
 To make a function able to yield, a statement is used to `return` a value at the end of the function definition.